w3f/polkadot-wiki/docs/policies/chatbot-terms.md

 ---
-title: Legal Disclosures
+title: Chatbot Terms and Conditions
-description: Legal disclosures for using the AI Chatbot.
+description: Terms and Conditions for using the AI Chatbot.
 ---

 ## Please Read This First!